freehandle/handles/README.md

 When "open" is set to __true__ the firewall will by default allow all connections except those blacklisted by the "tokenList".
 When __false__, the firewall will by default forbid all connections except those whitelisted by the "tokenList".

-If a node is starting from genesis, one must ensure that the node will process the entire history of breeze blockchain.
-Typically one will only use the configuration in a sync mode.
+If the node starts from genesis, node must be ensured to process the entire history of breeze blockchain.
+Typically only a sync mode configuration will be used.

 ### Block Database

-To run a handles protocol default block database one has to provide a json configuration file with the relevant specifications.
+To run a handles protocol default block database a json configuration file with the relevant specifications must be provided.

 ```
 echo-handles <path-to-json-config-file>